nredell/shapFlex/README.md

 # package::shapFlex <img src="shapFlex_logo.png" alt="shapFlex logo" align="right" height="138.5" style="display: inline-block;">

-The purpose of `shapFlex`, short for Shapley flexibility, is to compute stochastic feature-level Shapley values for ensemble models using potentially different, high-dimensional input datasets.
-The main function in this package is `shapFlex::shapFlex()`.
+The purpose of `shapFlex`, short for Shapley flexibility, is to compute stochastic feature-level Shapley values for machien learning ensemble models using potentially different, high-dimensional input datasets.
+The main function in this package is `shapFlex::shapFlex()`. **[Shapley values](https://christophm.github.io/interpretable-ml-book/shapley.html)** are a great model-independent way to understand both **global feature importance** (when plotted like a [partial dependence plot](https://projecteuclid.org/download/pdf_1/euclid.aos/1013203451) and instance/row-level **local feature importance** in black-box machine learning models.

 * **Flexibility**:
     + Shapley values can be estimated for ensembles of <u>many machine learning models</u> using a simple user-defined predict() wrapper function.